 A newsletter for our neighbors presented by the High Point Civic Association Board Members

-The High Point Civic Association Board Members wish all the Mothers a HAPPY MOTHER'S DAY!!
+High Point Civic Association Board Members wish you a safe BACK TO SCHOOL month!

 On Saturdays from 8:30 a.m. to noon, a unique selection of vendors set up shop providing an open-air opportunity to purchase fresh produce and artisan foods.
 Many bring their farm to your table, others offer deliciously prepared specialty foods.

 Sandy Springs Works is a mobile app you can use to report and track non-emergency issues, such as this tree down in the roadway, by simply dropping a marker on the map where you notice a concern and answering a few questions to help them better understand the problem.
 You can even send a picture to help illustrate.
 They will notify Sandy Springs crews, get to work, and let you know as soon as the project is complete.